1. Tokyo Confidential

 At times, the bar doesn’t even feel like Tokyo at all – until you take in the unobstructed view of Tokyo Tower from the open air-terrace.
 The bar has a cosy living room vibe, and coupled with its hospitality and welcoming atmosphere, it’s easy to lose your time here.
 Furthermore, the bar’s slogan of ‘pull up, fess up’ means you can drop in whenever you please to escape life’s pressures.

 The folks behind Tokyo Confidential have some serious street cred.
 Founder Holly Graham, for instance, was ranked in the top 10 of Bar World 100, a list of the globe's most influential figures in the bar industry.
-Head bartender Wakana Murata, on the other hand, was on the opening team of Tokyo Edition’s much-loaded Gold Bar.
-Plus, the bar’s food menu is supervised by chef Daniel Calvert of the two Michelin-starred Sézanne
+Head bartender Wakana Murata, on the other hand, was on the opening team of Tokyo Edition’s much-lauded Gold Bar.
+Plus, the bar’s food menu is supervised by chef Daniel Calvert of the three Michelin-starred Sézanne

 Champagne is also taken seriously at Tokyo Confidential, with an extensive range kept chilled in a dedicated fridge, which you’ll come across on your way to the bar’s rooftop.
 Open to all guests, the roof offers additional seating as well as a stunning view of Tokyo Tower.
 This outdoor area also serves as an event space and can, of course, be booked out for private events.
+If you’re interested in sake, you can pop into the bar’s ‘confession room’ where you’ll find a range of sake on tap including two of TC’s very own brews: Butter Up and Funky Town.

 Details